tapis-project/streams-api/README.md

 docker run -p 5000:5000 tapis/streams-api:latest
 ```

-You can then go to localhost:5000/sites etc.
+You can then go to localhost:5000/v3/streams/etc.